Skip advert

 Advertisement - Article continues below

-Our advice is to chuck an extra coat or blanket on the back seat for all occupants, and be prepared for the worst.
-It’s worth having a snow shovel in the boot to help dig your way out of trouble, and plenty of fuel in the tank to keep the engine and heater running if you’re forced to a standstill.
+We also advise you to chuck an extra coat or blanket on the back seat for all occupants, and be prepared for the worst.
+It’s worth having a snow shovel in the boot to help dig your way out of trouble, and plenty of fuel or battery charge to keep the car and heater running if you’re forced to a standstill.
 Stashing a hot drink in a flask and a couple of energy bars in the glovebox makes a lot of sense on longer journeys, too.

 Advertisement - Article continues below